 You can also join her Pencils&Lipstick Facebook group, a growing community where creatives come together to encourage and connect.

-To listen to our interview, check out the show on Apple Podcasts or click here.
+To listen to our interview, click here.